 picture shows a PP-MI-SR with an MUV type fuze.

 was mechanically cut when the lanes were made and any PP-MI-SR

 mines on the surface would have been easily identified.
 None

 were found.
-The fresh undergrowth will be cut again before the
+Because the rats require undergrowth to be cut to ground level, the fresh undergrowth will be cut again before the

 tests are conducted, and a second visual search conducted.
 If

 any PP-MI-SR is visibly present, the test lane will not be used